CynthiaBrady/osticket-prereqs/README.md

 <p>
 20.Download and install osTicket v1.15.8- from installation files.

-  -Exract the contents of the"upload" folder and copy them into the C:\inetpub\wwwroot.
+  - Exract the contents of the"upload" folder and copy them into the C:\inetpub\wwwroot.

-  -Withen C:\inetpub\root, rename the "upload" folder to "osTicket".
+  - Withen C:\inetpub\root, rename the "upload" folder to "osTicket".

   Reload IIS once more.
 </p>